-There are a few things to consider before making your Microblading appointment that can effect how well your skin holds the pigment and how well the color will heal in true to tone.
+So there are a few things to consider before making your microblading appointment that can effect how well your skin holds the pigment and how well the color will heal in true to tone.
 Therefor there is a time-frame you will want to wait if using any of these medications listed below, any of these topical skin treatments, and a few miscellaneous things you want to avoid/cannot do before and after microblading for the best results (every one of these items WILL effect your healed results if you follow through to booking but you have a listed contraindication or unable to follow pre and post care guidelines):